siefkenj/IBLODEs/book/typst/modules/module1.typ

 #import "../common/settings-book.typ": workbook, show_def
 #let (sans, serif, module, definition, example) = workbook

-In this module you will lear
+In this module you will learn:
 - What a differential equation is.
 - The difference between a discrete model and a differential-equation model.